mjn81/HW-8-Puzzle/README.md

 # 8-Puzzle

-The 8-puzzle solved with the [A-star algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)
+8-puzzle problem solved with Greedy - IDA* - A* - RBFS algorithms ( manhttan distance as huerstic ).
+>public repo will be available when due date is over.

-Technologies used in this project:
+## Technologies used in this project:

 - reactjs
 - react-spring (animations)